-Second year student radiographers attend clinic at their assigned clinical site 3 days per week in the fall and, 2-3 days per week in the spring semester.
+Second year student radiographers attend clinic at their assigned clinical site 3 days per week in the fall and 3 days per week in the spring semester.
 Students will be required to travel to affiliated clinical sites to complete required affiliate clinical rotations during the fall and spring semesters.
 Affiliate clinical rotations will be scheduled by the program Clinical Coordinator.

-Both the first and second year students in the AS in Radiography Program follow the academic calendar established by IU South Bend which can be located on the campus website at: https://www.iusb.edu/registrar/calendars/.
+Both the first and second year students in the AS in Radiography Program follow the academic calendar established by IU South Bend which can be located on the campus website at Academic Calendars: Registrar: Student Affairs & Diversity: Indiana University South Bend (iusb.edu)